zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/10-sinhala-google.md

 Anger is only to touch rods and weapons.
 Not so much the lifting of rods and weapons.
 Sometimes anger is just about picking up sticks and weapons.
 From so many rods Not the beating.
 Sometimes anger is only to be beaten with sticks. as long as Not shattering.
-Sometimes it’s just a matter of crushing the anger Will be.
+Sometimes it's just a matter of crushing the anger Will be.
 Not so much the fractures.
 Sometimes anger just breaks down Will be.
 Not so much the breaking of limbs.
 Sometimes anger The limbs are just fractures.
 That is not killing.